 We have a couple of sets in different sizes for different purposes.
 For example, I need a cabin size for work.
-We both need cabin size for weekends.
-For long-haul trips, we needed significant, durable hard side locking cases with 360 mobility.
+We both need cabin sizes for weekends.
+For long-haul trips, we needed significant, durable hard-side locking cases with 360 mobility.
 We own two sets of the soft side, and I have a hard red side, and Brian has an orange hard size.

 What I love about this brand and the models we own: